While writing this article I am returning to the US after our first Team…

 - Saddle setback: is typically 1-4cm less than on a road bike.
 Again, this is to allow the rider opportunity to shift his or her weight in order to accommodate the greater variety of terrain encountered in a CX race relative to most road races.
 In road riding, the weight bias between front and rear axle must be very close.
 During a high speed sweeping corner on asphalt, if either wheel slides out it is usually a big problem.
 In contrast, during medium speed cornering over uneven terrain, the front wheel is more critical than the rear.
 If the rear wheel breaks loose, a good handler usually has no problem with a minor slide.
 However, if the front brakes loose, the rider must be very skilled to avoid going down.
 Thus, in off road terrain the weight bias changes to emphasize the front wheel.
 As we push the saddle further forward, we increase weight on the front axle (all other variables equal).
 This comes at the potential compromise of posterior chain muscle recruitment and support of the torso by the saddle.
 As the saddle comes forward, there is usually more reliance on quads to drive the pedals and more postural muscles will be recruited to support the weight of the thorax.

-Some riders select shoes that have less rigid soles for the running portions of the course.
+A note on cyclocross shoes: some riders select shoes that have less rigid soles for the running portions of the course.
 In my opinion, this is not necessary.
 The time spent running during a cyclocross race is minimal in terms of the total length of effort on the majority of courses, it is rarely a selective element in and of itself, and most cyclists run like ducks anyway.
 For those who come from a running background or have good running technique, the runs in most cyclocross races are chaotic affairs and typically take place on muddy inclines or wooden stairs, so there is not much technique involved other than doing it as fast as possible without taking yourself out.

 Also, be advised that your off road pedals and shoes may not provide the same stable platform as your road pedals and shoes.
 A major pitfall of most off road pedal systems is that the lateral stability of the shoe is dependent on the contact of the shoe lugs with the pedal.
 In some cases, lugs on certain shoes are not standard height, causing the foot to “rock” or the opposite, making it difficult or impossible to engage the pedal.
-Additionally, when you go running around all over the place in your MTB shoes, you wear down the lug height, which decreases the stability of the interface with the pedal.
+Additionally, when you go running around all over the place in your off road cycling shoes, you wear down the lug height, which decreases the stability of the interface with the pedal over time.
 This can in some instances lead to knee pain or other problems for certain riders.
 To evaluate how effective your pedal and shoe combination are working, clip your shoe into the pedal and remove your foot from the shoe.
-Then rock the shoe back and forth (tipping it from side to side, not by moving the heel L to R but by rotating the pedal around an imaginary axis running from heel to big toe) and look at the lug/ pedal contact.
+Then rock the shoe back and forth [tipping it from side to side, not by moving the heel L to R but by rotating the pedal around an imaginary axis running from heel to big toe] and look at the lug/ pedal contact.
 If there is more than 1mm gap on either side, you are riding on an unstable platform, and this should be remedied.

-Setting up the proper weight balance on a cyclocross bike is necessary to maximize cornering ability on bumpy or slick terrain.
+Setting up the proper weight balance on a gravel or cyclocross bike is necessary to maximize cornering ability on bumpy or slick terrain.
 This process can involve some trial and error, but it is relatively straightforward overall.
 The essence of cornering is that an increase in weight must be placed on the front wheel during the corner entrance.
 Exiting the corner, weight must be placed on the rear wheel to avoid fishtailing and allow tread engagement for acceleration.
 This does not mean 100% of a rider’s weight goes from front to rear during a corner; rather a subtle shift occurs during the cornering without abrupt transition.

 If the bike is set up with too much saddle setback, the bars too high, or a stem that is too short, the rider will have a tendency to wash out the front wheel in corner entrances, and will have a tendency to brake more than necessary for corners as compensation.
 This is because too much weight is focused on the rear of the bike.

 Conversely, if a bike is set up with too little saddle setback, a stem which is too long, or bars which are too low (or some combination thereof) a rider will have too much weight on the front wheel and will have a tendency to slide out the rear wheel, frequently after the apex of a corner.
-As a general rule, if you dump it on your CX bike, you should try to make note of which tire slid out and in what part of the corner, and after 3 crashes of the same nature, a change should be make to position, technique, or both.
+As a general rule, if you dump it on your gravel bike, you should try to make note of which tire slid out and in what part of the corner, and after 3 crashes of the same nature, a change should be make to position, technique, or both.
 When making changes in saddle setback, bar height or reach, do it in 5-10 mm increments and change only one parameter at a time.
 After a few rides, you will have an idea if the variable changed was effective, or whether additional modification is needed.